 “But…” She shook her head.
 “That’s when he proposed to me.
 We planned our engagement party on the spot.”

-Madison dared not say the obvious, that Kate’s fiancé hadn’t broke up with Kate because he’d changed his mind.
+Madison dared not say the obvious, that Kate’s fiancé hadn’t broken up with Kate because he’d changed his mind.
 The truth was that he’d never planned to marry her in the first place.
 Kate was the victim of a gold-digger.

 “He must’ve been careful if you never suspected.”

-“I’m glad there was only three-hundred thousand in that account.”
+“I’m glad there was only three hundred thousand in that account.”

 Madison’s eyes went big.
 “Oh my god!”

 Kate waved her hand.
 “I don’t care about the money.
 I don’t need it.
 It’s the fact that he would be willing to do that to me.”

 “What are you going to do?”

 “I don’t know yet.
 I want to move on and forget about him, but my brother wants a pound of flesh out of him, first.”
 She pulled open a small drawer, taking out a pen and paper.
 Jotting on it, she said, “Take my number.
 I want to know anything else you hear.”
 She handed the paper to Madison.
 “When I canceled the cards, they told me there were new charges coming in today.
 So, while I was here waiting for him to arrive, he was out spending my money.”